OmkarVijayBagade/DSA-Practice/Java/Recursion/README.md

-# Recursion - Easy
+# Recursion

-This folder contains Easy-level questions for Recursion in Java.
+This folder contains questions for Recursion in Java.

 ## ✅ Problems:
 - SimpleRecursionExample